Homework 2: Plotting Example Data

 Constant Definitions

-Your function should start by declaring the constants from the previous part as well as the following:
+Your function should start by declaring the same constants you used in the previous part, and adding this line to the stitch-size constants:

 If we have the same constants in two functions, isn't that duplicated code and bad style?